shark tank ideas

 The ABC’s entrepreneur pitch show Shark Tank has seen it all.
 The show’s premise, now in The belief of the 12th season, is straightforward: inventors and entrepreneurs present their inventions to real-world investors (called sharks).
-The sharks assess the items and determine whether or not to invest their own money in the startups.
+The sharks assess the Shark Tank ideas and determine whether or not to invest their own money in the startups.

 Here are some examples of Shark tank Ideas: